syncfusion-content/asp.netwebforms-docs/aspnet/System-Requirements.md

 documentation: ug
 ---

-# System requirements for ASP.NET Components
+# System Requirements for ASP.NET Components

 The system requirements for using our Syncfusion ASP.NET Web Forms platform are as follows